evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/select.rst

    .. warning::

       Registering a file descriptor that's already registered is not an error, but the result is undefined.
-The appropriate action is to unregister or modify it first.
+The appropiate action is to unregister or modify it first.
 This is an important difference compared with :c:func:`poll`.